What is Pretax Income?

 4. Serves as a profitability ratio

-Pretax earnings also help assess the profitability of a company efficiently.
+Pretax earnings also help to accurately assess the profitability of a company.
 The pretax earnings margin is the ratio of a company’s pretax earnings to its total sales.
 The higher the ratio, the more profitable the position of the company.
 Using the information provided above, the pretax earnings margin for Company ABC is $6,915,000 / $8,000,000 (Pretax Earnings/Total Sales) = 87%.

 Position on the Income Statement

-On the income statement of an organization, pretax earnings are shown right before the calculation of the final net profit or net earnings of a company – which is shown as Earnings Before Taxes or Profit Before Taxes.
+On the income statement of an organization, pretax earnings are shown right before the calculation of the final net profit or net earnings of a company.
+The figure is shown as Earnings Before Taxes or Profit Before Taxes.

 Pretax Income vs. Earnings Before Interest and Taxes (EBIT)

-Confusion often arises between the two terms owing to the very similar association between them.
-The main difference between the two terms basically relates to interest expenses.
+Confusion often arises between the two terms.
+The main difference between them relates to interest expenses.
 EBIT is before the deduction of interest expenses and taxes, whereas EBT is after the deduction of all interest expenses and adding of all interest incomes to the operating income of a company.